bbauska/UC-Davis-Inter-jQuery/readme.md

 <p align="center">
 <img src="./images/image682.webp"
   style="width:45%;"
-  alt="Optimize JavaScript functions using best practices." />
+  title="Optimize JavaScript functions using best practices" alt="Optimize JavaScript functions using best practices." />
 <img src="./images/image683.webp"
   style="width:45%;"
-  alt="If function is used more than once, split off." />
+  title="If function is used more than once, split off" alt="If function is used more than once, split off." />
 </p>